 The control strategy reflects the current level of process understanding, i.e. the understanding of the CQAs and how the CPPs and material attributes influences these and should be controlled.
 The control strategy can include PAT-based controls, IPC, SOPs, specifications, etc.

 Satisfying the regulatory authorities

 Regulatory authorities encourage the QbD approach and acknowledge the value of an increased level of process understanding.
-At the end of the day, this motivates better and more robust products on the market, which minimises the risk of drug shortage.
+At the end of the day, this motivates better and more robust products on the market, which minimizes the risk of drug shortage.

 In an attempt to force more process understanding into the medical industry, authorities in many countries have begun requesting extensive information about product quality attributes, production processes and related process parameters in connection with product registration and approval.

 Quality by Design is intended for implementation during drug development, but the principles behind it are applicable and valuable in a number of other contexts.
 A science and risk-based approach to process validation can ensure the process is aligned with future regulatory guidelines and help keep patient risk at the top of the agenda.
-And quality design and process optimisation is only useful when it helps the true end-users – the patients.
+And quality design and process optimization is only useful when it helps the true end-users – the patients.